Everything-01/ZipInAll-Business/assets/data/terms.md

 # Terms & Conditions
 **Last Updated: 23/September/2025**

-Welcome to **ZipInAll** ("we", "our", or "us").
-By using our mobile application ("App"), you agree to these Terms and Conditions ("Terms").
+Welcome to the **ZipInAll** ("we", "our", or "us").
+By using this mobile application ("App"), you agree to comply with and be bound by these Terms and Conditions ("Terms").
 Please read them carefully.

 ---

 ## 1. Acceptance of Terms

-- By accessing or using the App, you agree to be bound by these Terms and our Privacy Policy.
+By downloading or using the App, you confirm your agreement to these Terms and our Privacy Policy.
-- If you do not agree, please uninstall the App.
+If you do not agree, please uninstall the App.

 ---

-## 2. User Eligibility
+## 2. App Purpose

-- You must be at least 13 years old to use this App.
-- By using the App, you represent and warrant that you meet these eligibility requirements.
-- Parents and guardians are responsible for supervising minor's use of the App.
+This App enables customers to:

+- View active and expired newspaper subscriptions
+- Report missed deliveries
+- View delivery statuses as confirmed or rejected by their assigned delivery agent
+- View declared no-delivery days
+- See which newspapers are offered by their agent

+> ℹ️ We do **not** handle delivery or payments.
+The App is a **utility and tracking tool** only.

 ---

 ## 3. Account Registration

-- You are responsible for maintaining the confidentiality of your account information.
-- You agree to provide accurate, current, and complete information during registration.
-- You are solely responsible for all activity under your account.
-- You must immediately notify us of any unauthorized use of your account.
+To create an account, you must:

+- Provide your name, phone number (OTP verified), email, and address
+- Manually enter your area of residence

+Based on your area, the App links you to a delivery agent operating nearby.

 ---

-## 4. User Responsibilities
+## 4. Missed Delivery Reports

-You agree **not** to:

-- Use the App for any illegal or unauthorized purpose.
-- Harass, abuse, or harm any person or entity.
-- Post false, misleading, or defamatory content.
-- Attempt to bypass security measures or access unauthorized areas.
-- Reverse engineer or attempt to derive the App's source code.
+You may report missed deliveries via the App.
+These reports will:

+- Be marked as **pending** by default
+- Be reviewed and either **confirmed or rejected** by your assigned agent
-- Use the App to distribute malware or harmful content.
+- Update their status visibly in the App once verified

 ---

-## 5. Newspaper Subscriptions
+## 5. No-Delivery Days

-- Subscriptions are subject to availability in your area.
-- Pricing and terms are set by the newspaper vendors.
-- Delivery schedules are determined by vendors and are subject to change.
-- We are **not responsible** for missed deliveries or subscription disputes between you and vendors.
+Agents may declare specific days as **no-delivery days** for selected newspapers in your area.
+These will be shown to you in advance.

 ---

-## 6. Limitation of Liability
+## 6. Agent's Newspaper Offerings

-To the fullest extent permitted by law:

-- We are **not liable** for indirect, incidental, or consequential damages.
-- We are **not liable** for losses resulting from missed deliveries, service interruptions, or disputes with vendors.
-- Our total liability shall not exceed the amount you paid for the service.
+You can view a list of newspapers your assigned agent delivers.
+This helps you know if there are newspapers you can still subscribe to.

 ---

-## 7. Indemnification
+## 7. Payments

-You agree to indemnify and hold us harmless from any claims, damages, or expenses arising from:

-- Your use of the App
-- Your violation of these Terms
-- Your violation of any third-party rights
-- Any content you submit through the App
+All payments between you and your agent occur **outside** the App (e.g., UPI, cash).

+We:

+- ❌ Do **not** process or verify payments
+- ❌ Are **not liable** for payment disputes
+- ✅ May step in for serious issues on a case-by-case basis

 ---

-## 8. Termination
+## 8. Data Collection and Use

-We may suspend or terminate your account immediately if you:

-- Violate these Terms or our Privacy Policy
-- Engage in fraudulent or illegal activity
-- Abuse the platform or other users
+We collect the following data:

+- Name, phone number, email, address, and area
+- Missed delivery reports and your subscription details

+> 🚫 We **do not** track GPS or collect payment information.

+- All data is securely stored using **Supabase**
+- OTP verification is handled by **Message Central**

 ---

-## 9. Dispute Resolution
+## 9. Third-Party Services

-Any disputes shall be resolved through binding arbitration under applicable laws, except for claims involving intellectual property or urgent injunctive relief.
+By using the App, you agree to allow third-party services like:

+- **Supabase** (data storage)
+- **Message Central** (OTP verification)

+...to process your data as needed.

 ---

-## 10. Changes to Terms
+## 10. Intellectual Property

+All branding, content, software, and design are owned by us or our licensors.
-We may update these Terms at any time.
-Continued use of the App constitutes acceptance of updated Terms.
+You may **not copy, reproduce, or misuse** any part of the App without permission.

 ---

-## 11. Governing Law
+## 11. Limitations of Liability

-These Terms are governed by applicable local and international laws.
+We are **not responsible for**:

+- The accuracy or timeliness of delivery data
+- Missed or delayed deliveries
+- Financial disputes between you and your agent

+We may assist in serious matters, but the **relationship remains between you and the agent**.

 ---

-## 12. Contact Us
+## 12. Account Suspension

-For questions about these Terms, contact: **reach.us.zipinall@gmail.com**
+We may suspend or terminate accounts for:

+- Fraudulent reports
+- Abusive or inappropriate behavior
+- Misuse of the App

 ---

-## 13. Entire Agreement
+## 13. Changes to Terms

-These Terms constitute the entire agreement between you and us regarding the use of the App.
+We may update these Terms occasionally.
+Continued use of the App means you accept the updated Terms.

+---

+## 14. Governing Law

+These Terms are governed by the laws of **Dharwad, Karnataka, India**.

+---

+## 15. Contact

+For any questions or support, contact:
+📧 **reach.us.zipinall@gmail.com**